hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/13-api-driven-workflows/assignment.md

     margin-left: 30px;
   }
 </style>
-In the final challenge you'll directly interact with the Terraform Cloud API.
+In the final challenge you'll directly interact with the HCP Terraform API.

-- Terraform Cloud has a rich API that lets you do everything you can do in the GUI and more.
+- HCP Terraform has a rich API that lets you do everything you can do in the GUI and more.

 - Intermediate and advanced users utilize the API to create complex integrations that work with external systems.

 1. API Subsets
 ===

-The Terraform Cloud API will continue to evolve, but we consider it stable for general use, and HashiCorp will maintain all stable API endpoints in a backwards compatible manner.
+The HCP Terraform API will continue to evolve, but we consider it stable for general use, and HashiCorp will maintain all stable API endpoints in a backwards compatible manner.

 ### 1.1 HTTP API Core
-This is the most straight-forward method to access the Terraform Cloud API.
+This is the most straight-forward method to access the HCP Terraform API.
 All requests must include the following:

 <w>Authentication</w> All requests must be authenticated with a bearer token.